NavyaG-lab/Tech-writer/ops_how_to.md

 **Symptoms of a non-responsive Aurora**

-- The [aurora web UI](https://cantareira-stable-mesos-master.nubank.com.br:8080) does not load, but the [mesos web UI](https://cantareira-stable-mesos-master.nubank.com.br) does.
+- The [aurora web UI](https://cantareira-stable-aurora-scheduler.nubank.com.br:8080) does not load, but the [mesos web UI](https://cantareira-stable-mesos-master.nubank.com.br) does.
-- A lot of pending jobs in the [aurora web UI](https://cantareira-stable-mesos-master.nubank.com.br:8080)
+- A lot of pending jobs in the [aurora web UI](https://cantareira-stable-aurora-scheduler.nubank.com.br:8080)

 Try to look into the issue, potentially by ssh'ing into `mesos-master`, via `nu ser ssh mesos-master --suffix dev --env cantareira --region us-east-1` and looking at the aurora logs via `journalctl -u aurora-scheduler`.

-To restart Aurora, you could do either of the following:
+To restart Mesos Master, you could do either of the following:

 - cycle `mesos-master`: `nu ser cycle mesos-master --env cantareira --suffix stable --region us-east-1`
 - restart `aurora-scheduler` alone: